Astronomy with

 Karen's Galaxy

-Inspired by my fiance to photograph this local galaxy. (copyright 2003 P.Mortfield)
+Inspired by my wife to photograph this local galaxy.

 My backyard observatory is called the Betelgeuse Bar & Grill, built by the wonderful people at SkyShed and here are the current sky conditions for observers in my part of Ontario.
 This sky clock is produced by Canadian friend Attilla Danko